q3769/conottle/README.md

 # conottle

-A Java concurrent API to throttle the maximum concurrency to process tasks of a given client while the total number of clients being serviced in parallel can also be throttled.
+A Java concurrent API to throttle the maximum concurrency to process tasks of a given client while the total number of clients being serviced in parallel can also be throttled

 - **conottle** is short for **con**current thr**ottle**.